 Over to this very beautifuly painted box on Evered Ave.

 Over to this one at Edison & Kenwood where locals can grab their mail AND a book!
+The note infront asks that books not be left outside the box.

 This box on Melbourne is a very nice design.
 A paintedlandcape on the front is intersected by the round window.